home-assistant/home-assistant.io/source/_components/sensor.geo_rss_events.markdown

   <img src='{{site_root}}/images/screenshots/geo-rss-incidents-group-screenshot.png' />
 </p>

-The reference point for comparing the distance is defined by `latitude` and `longitude` in the basic configuration.
+The reference point for comparing the distance is by default defined by `latitude` and `longitude` in the basic configuration.

 Only entries of the feed are considered that define a location as `point` or `polygon` in *georss.org* format or as *WGS84 latitude/longitude*.